 Managing Queens - Breeding

-Queens are seasonal poly-estrus, meaning they come into heat repeatedly between Jan and Oct 1st.
+Queens are seasonally polyestrous, meaning they come into heat repeatedly between Jan and Oct 1st.
 They often stay in anestrus and will not cycle at all during Oct, Nov, and Dec without the use of artificial light.
-If you want to keep them cycling year-round you can use lights to maintain 10 hours minimum light per day, and at least 10 hours of darkness.
+If you want to keep them cycling year-round, you can use lights to maintain 10 hours minimum light per day, and at least 10 hours of darkness.

 Queens ovulate on stimulation of the pelvis and entrance of the penis into the vagina.
-Males will grasp the queen by the scruff and mount rubbing the pelvis.
-Queens will typically drop their front ends and raise their rear moving their tail to the side with pelvic pressure or mounting.
-This posture stimulates the male to breed and if the queen is not ready – she will not allow the male to grasp her by the scruff.
-Breeding changes happen quickly with anestrus to estrus behavior within 12-24 hours.
+Males will grasp the queen by the scruff and mount, rubbing the pelvis.
+Queens will typically drop their front ends and raise their rear, moving their tail to the side with pelvic pressure or mounting.
+This posture stimulates the male to breed.
+If the queen is not ready, she will not allow the male to grasp her by the scruff.
+Breeding changes happen quickly from anestrus to estrus behavior (within 12-24 hours).

 Males are difficult to evaluate as it’s difficult to know if semen was deposited at copulation.
 Microscopic vaginal slides made immediately after copulation can confirm presence of sperm.
 This is a good way to confirm a tomcat is making sperm.

 Tomcats that court, mount and breed several times ensure ovulation.
 Ovulation is dependent on pelvic stimulation and copulation with maximum effect achieved with 8 to 12 copulations in a short period of time.
 Fertility is significantly lower with only 4 copulations.
 Ovulation should happen within 15 minutes of breeding.

 After breeding, the queen screams or yowls.
 This is followed by vigorously rubbing or rolling on the ground, usually from side to side.
 This is normal behavior and breeders view this behavior as a successful breeding.